cthoyt/sssom-curator/README.md

 [Simple Standard for Sharing Ontological Mappings (SSSOM)](https://mapping-commons.github.io/sssom/).
 It has three major components:

-1. Predictions workflow with implementations for lexical matching and lexical embedding similarity
+1. A semantic mapping predictions workflow, with implementations for lexical matching and lexical embedding similarity
-2. Curation interface for local curation
+2. A (local) web-based curation interface for quick triage of predicted semantic mappings that supports full curator provenance
-3. Export and summarization tools
+3. A set of tols for export and summarization

 The SSSOM Curator evolved from the [Biomappings](https://github.com/biopragmatics/biomappings) semi-automated